 Collaborating from a distance is a challenge.
 Collaboration starts with communication, but it is usually the first thing to drop with newly remote teams.
 In an office, most interactions occur via face-to-face conversations, email or chats.

-When it comes to best practices, it is important you explicitly explain how your teams should communicate.
+When it comes to best practices, it is important to explicitly explain how your teams should communicate.
 Remove the ambiguity in workplace communication by providing written guidelines that outline what kind of messages they should send through which mediums.
 Also, relay how you expect team members to interact with each other.

 We recommend the following practices for effective remote communication:

 - Use video calls for meetings, when possible.
 This means of communication encourages people to pay attention and avoid distractions.
-This practice will feel odd for newly remote teams, and you might feel like you’re all giving up some privacy.
+The practice will feel odd for newly remote teams, and you might feel like you’re all giving up some privacy.
 Tools like Microsoft Teams have a background blur feature that participants can leverage.
-But above all else, as leaders, it’s crucial to instill confidence in your team that no one cares if you’re in your basement, garage, bedroom, nor does anyone care what the state of your space looks like.
+But above all else, as leaders, it’s crucial to instill confidence in your team that no one cares if you’re in your basement, garage or bedroom, nor does anyone care what the state of your space looks like.
 You may need to encourage video usage to get people past their office space self-confidence concerns.
 What’s vital is that people leverage the richest communication medium available for remote teams.
-Team members must also understand that working from home means nosey dogs, cats, children, and sometimes spouses.
+Team members must also understand that working from home means noisy dogs, cats, children and sometimes spouses.
 That’s life.
 But as a team, you can promote psychological safety for remote meetings.

 - Develop working agreements for your teams to set service level agreements (SLAs) for various communication mediums that include the type of medium and response times.
 For example, we set email expectations at 24 hours, chats at 2 hours, and text messages within 15 minutes.
 This lets everyone know when they can expect a response and how to get more immediate responses if needed.
 Teams should also develop working agreements on what type of communication medium they will use for different needs.
 For example, story status change notifications are best suited to email.
 However, build status notifications are best via chat or text.
 Knowing where to communicate or find information will alleviate team headaches down the road.
-Our recommendations include:
+Here are our recommendations:

-- Build notifications should be in chat
+- Put build notifications in chat